-Boulder County Trauma: Boulder County is fortunate to have two Level III Trauma Centers: Longmont United Hospital and Avista Hospital.
-They also have two Level II Trauma Centers: Boulder Community Hospital and Exempla Good Samaritan Medical Center.
-For High-Level trauma patients, prehospital personnel should transport to the most appropriate Trauma Center they can reach in the least amount of time with the least amount of effort.
+Boulder County Trauma: Boulder County is fortunate to have 5 Trauma Centers.
+There are two Level II Trauma Centers: Boulder Community Hospital and Good Samaritan Medical Center.
+They also have three Level III Trauma Centers: Longmont United Hospital, Longs Peak Hospital, and Avista Hospital.
+For High-Level trauma patients, prehospital personnel should transport to the most appropriate Trauma Center they can reach in the least amount of time accounting for traffic, weather, training level of provider, or other conditions.